node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 # Hello XYZ

-This brief tutorial will help you fathom the concepts of XYZ, and help you get started with it.
+This brief tutorial will help you get started with XYZ.
+Although it's a **Getting-Started** tutorial, but it also covers a great deal of fundamental information.

 The only dependency of this tutorial is `xyz-core`, which has only one logging dependency itself.
 You can install it  in your woking directory using: